Economics for Public Policy

 Economics for Public Policy is certified by CPD UK’s (Continuing Professional Development) Certification Service.

-Find out how to complement the skills built on this course with another in our government and public policy short course portfolio.
-Explore our multi-course pathway.
+Find out how you could complement the skills built on this course with those developed on another.
+Discover our government and public policy multi-course pathway and discounts.

 *Discounts are available to alumni, those working in the public sector and certain geographical regions.
 Register your interest to learn more.